 Mental Wellness Teams

-The MWTs main objective is to support existing efforts to address mental wellness by increasing access to services and programs that are comprehensive, client-centered, culturally safe, community based and to fill gaps in the continuum of care.
+The MWTs main objective is to support existing efforts to address mental wellness by increasing access to services and programs that are comprehensive, client-centred, culturally safe, and community-based and to fill gaps in the continuum of care.

 There are currently 58 MWTs throughout the country providing services to over 300 First Nation communities.